MATF-istrazivanje-podataka-1/2023_Data_Mining_Artificial_Characters_Dataset/README.md

 The purpose of this project is to demonstrate some of the uses of:

 * Classification Algorithms (K Next Neighbors, Decision Trees)
-* Clustering Algorithms
+* Clustering Algorithms (K means, Agglomerative Clustering)
-* Associacion Rules in SPSS
+* Associacion Rules in SPSS (Apriori Algorithm)

 The data set that was worked with is "Paramount TV Shows and Movies": https://www.kaggle.com/datasets/victorsoeiro/paramount-tv-shows-and-movies